Admentus64/Patcher64Plus-Tool/ReadMe.txt

 - Super Metroid (SM)
 - The Legend of Zelda (TLoZ)
 - Zelda II: The Adventure of Link (TAoL)
+- The Legend of Zelda: Link's Awakening DX (LADX)

 The Redux patch for The Legend of Zelda: A Link to the Past is shown as a patch option instead and thus always forced.